About emergency planning

 It is important to be ready to follow the instructions from the Police and other emergency services.
 Planning for an emergency is never easy.
 No-one can predict what might happen.
 It will almost certainly mean the Police, Fire Brigade and Ambulance Service are in the front line of a tough situation.

 Although every incident is different, the emergency services operate in accordance with principles set out in the General Emergency Plan.
-These procedures are constantly being updated.
+We constantly update these procedures.
 We will mobilise, where appropriate, the necessary officers.

 Public utilities, voluntary organisations and many businesses also have their own emergency plans.
 An emergency incident might mean evacuating an area.
 Temporary accommodation may be required.
-Reception Centres may need to be set up.
-Support may need to be provided.
-Information may need to be given to anxious relatives.
+We may need to set up Reception Centres.
+Anxious relatives may require information.
 Arranging all of this is the job of the emergency services, who we will support.
-See 'Emergencies' and 'Your Safety' section on Cumbria County Council's website.

 Preparing for emergencies

-In major emergency situations it may be necessary to issue warnings and advice to the public.
-Such messages would normally be broadcast on relevant radio and television channels.
+In major emergencies, it may be necessary to issue warnings and advice to the public.
+Radio and television stations would broadcast these.
 Remember to cater for power cuts.
 You should have a battery-operated radio.
 You should know how to tune into your local stations.

 Major hazard sites